With $70M from Alphabet, United Masters replaces record labels

 The first iteration of United Masters is now live allowing artists to connect their YouTube or SoundCloud accounts to the site and in return receive “personalized guidance on how you can grow your career”.
 That could include insights into fan demographics or where to route tours.

-Evententually, it could sign established artists who want to ditch their label deals, bet on their long-term potential, and retain control of their original recordings.
+Eventually, it could sign established artists who want to ditch their label deals, bet on their long-term potential, and retain control of their original recordings.
 Instead of a cash advance, a leash, and a sliver of the revenue, United Masters acts as a partner.

 Now labels often want a cut of all of the artists’ revenue streams.
 “Label started doing 360 deals because they margins were drying up [as CD sales declined], but they weren’t providing a 360 service” Stoute chides.
 “I’m not making the records labels the ‘bad guy'” he qualifies, but declares “The models have to change.”
 Artists often complain that streaming doesn’t pay enough, but companies like Spotify pay out almost 70 percent of their revenue.
 It’s the labels withholding more than they deserve.